-In the following two tables, the exposures addressed under the CRSA and the IRBA are allocated to the IRBA exposure classes set out in Article 147 of the CRR.
+In the following table, the exposures addressed under the CRSA and the IRBA are allocated to the IRBA exposure classes set out in Article 147 of the CRR, with counterparty credit risks not being taken into account.
 While the exposure value of IRBA exposures has to be disclosed in column a without taking into account specific credit risk adjustments, column b shows the exposure values of all CRSA and IRBA exposures taking into account specific credit risk adjustments.